-Fiji is modernising its paper-based phytosanitary documentation system by fully implementing the International Plant Protection Convention (IPPC) ePhyto Solution, enabling the exchange of electronic phytosanitary certificates, or ePhytos, quickly, accurately, and at low cost.
+Fiji has modernised its phytosanitary documentation system by fully implementing the International Plant Protection Convention (IPPC) ePhyto Solution, enabling the exchange of electronic phytosanitary certificates, or ePhytos, quickly, accurately, and at low cost.

-At the conclusion of this project, traders will be able to access the IPPC GeNs application through BAF’s remote offices, allowing them to exchange ePhyto certificates with all key trading partners, including New Zealand, Australia, the United States, and other countries in the Pacific region connected to the IPPC Hub.
+Adopting the IPPC Solution has enabled traders to exchange ePhyto certificates with all key trading partners via a central exchange, or hub, including New Zealand, Australia, the United States, and other countries in the Pacific region.

 - Improved planning for the arrival and clearance of goods and expedited clearance of commodities from ports, including pre-clearance, wherever possible